DataDog/documentation/content/monitors/notifications.md

 3. Optionally enable **monitor renotification**.
 This option is useful to remind your team that a problem is not solved until the monitor is marked as [resolved][5].
 If enabled, an escalation message can be configured to send any time the monitor renotifies.
 The original message is included as well.

-***Note:*** *To avoid notification storms Datadog groups notifications with the same monitor ID and alert type in 20 second buckets.
+***Note:*** *To avoid notification storms, Datadog groups notifications with the same monitor ID and alert type in 20 second buckets.
 The first two notifications in the group within a 20 second bucket are sent as normal.
 All additional notifications within that 20 second window are sent as a single message.*

 ## Variables